Delinquent Criminal/Civil Fines and Fees (DCF)

 To determine if your case has been referred to our collection agency,

 click here to search the DCF Database.
 The database is updated on a daily basis.
-Case status designated by the words "At Collection Agency MSB or Professional Credit " have been referred, and you
+Case status designated by the words "At Collection Agency Professional Credit " have been referred, and you

 MUST contact the designated collection agency directly to make a payment, as there may be additional fees associated with your case, pursuant to AO 2010-80, that are not reflected in our database.